IamJackReed/JackReed/_posts/2018-02-27-defining-agile-team-metrics.md

 Thanks if you've made it this far down the page, perhaps you've skipped it all- in any case, if you have read this and found any of it thought provoking, dare I say even useful at all, or know someone that might?
 Then feel free to share.

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 Do you have anything to add or share?
 Found a grammatical error?!
-Share your thoughts, let me know in the comments below or hit me up other social platforms.
+Share your thoughts, let me know in the comments below or hit me up on other social platforms.